Thank you for your interest in Marshall!

 Under the business section of this website, you will find traffic counts, available sites and buildings, grant applications and much more.

 Our Economic Development team is ready to meet with you at any time, To learn how you can become part of our family friendly town, call the Marshall Chamber of Commerce today, 217-826-2034.

 Utility Grant Application - This grant was established to help new businesses with their utility costs.
 Based on job creation, the grant will pay up to $1,200 per year.
-The grant can be applied ot the business applicant's utility account or be used towards utility hook-up fees for a new business.
+The grant can be applied to the business applicant's utility account or be used towards utility hook-up fees for a new business.
 If payment defaults or you have a late payment you forfeit the remainder of the grant.
-All applications will be reviewed and approved by the City of Marshall's Economic Develoment Commitee on a case-by-case basis.
-Grants will be awarded on a first come/first serve basis as long as funds are available.
+All applications will be reviewed and approved by the City of Marshall's Economic Development Committee on a case-by-case basis.
+Grants will be awarded on a first-come/first-serve basis as long as funds are available.

-New Construction Grant Program - This program is designed for new construction within city limits.
-The incentive provides up to $1000 for single family home. $500 per unit for a multifamily home. $2,500 for new construction businesses.
-The grant is for a 30” culvert and backfill, electric meter box fees, water meter fees, sewer tap fess and gas line up to 2.25 per foot and meter fees.
+New Business Construction Grant Program.
+This program is designed for new construction within city limits.
+The incentive provides up to $2,500 for new construction businesses.
+The grant is for a 30” culvert and backfill, electric meter box fees, water meter fees, sewer tap fees and gas line up to 2.25 per foot, and meter fees.
 The fee will be rebated by way of a grant as approved by the City of Marshall Economic Development Committee.